GunnarKarlsson/android-dashboard/README.md

 The model replies with a one-line verdict (`HEALTHY` / `DEGRADING` / `FAILING`), top issues, and a recommendation for what to do next.
 That text shows in the **Insight** panel.

-No request is sent until base URL, model, and API key are set via **Configure AI Provider** (cog menu).
+No request is sent until base URL, model, and API key are set via **Configure AI Provider** (cog menu ⚙️).

 ## Configuration